mikedenly/mikedenly.github.io/_pages/research.md

 ### Media

 "[Combatant Fragmentation and the Colombian Peace Process](https://politicalviolenceataglance.org/2016/05/09/spoiler-alert-combatant-fragmentation-and-the-colombian-peace-process/)" Political Violence at a Glance.
-2016. (with Mike Findley and Alejandro Ponce de Leon Calero)
+2016. (with Mike Findley and Alejandro Ponce de León Calero)